unkernet/esp32-dmx/README.md

 ## Recommended Hardware Configuration

-To build a reliable gateway, the following hardware setup is recommended:
+To build a reliable gateway, the following hardware setup is recommended.
+For a complete example of a build, see **[Reference hardware description](docs/REFERENCE_DEVICE.md)**.

 ### DMX Interface (RS485)
 *   **Duplex Port Mode:** Use **two RS485 transceivers** per channel (one for RX, one for TX) for true simultaneous full-duplex operation.